How to choose the best wireless charger in 2021

 Apple’s MagSafe Charger is a small puck-shaped device that contains its “MagSafe” technology – meaning it snaps onto the back of the iPhone 12s and iPhone 13s and provides up to 15W of power when paired with a 20W USB-C Power Adapter (sold separately for £19).
 The iPhone Minis top out at 12W, and Apple has confirmed that power is limited to 7.5W if accessories, such as headphones, are connected.

-While the magnets are only in the latest iPhones, MagSafe chargers will work as far back as iPhone 8.
-Without using MagSafe, Qi wireless charging capacity tops out at 7.5W.
+While the magnets are only in the latest iPhones, MagSafe chargers work as far back as iPhone 8.
+Without MagSafe, Qi wireless charging capacity tops out at 7.5W.